Here is a link to a product flyer for my book on instrumental music education in Japan:

 Professor Hebert's research applies an international-comparative perspective to issues of pluralism, identity, and cultural relevance in music education, as well as processes by which new music traditions emerge and change - both sonically and socially - as they are adopted into institutions.
 Born in the 1970s, he is among the most widely-published and globally-active music scholars of his generation, with an h-index of 13, and professional activities in an average of 9 countries per year across the past 8 years (2009-2016).

-Recent Books: * Wind Bands and Cultural Identity in Japanese Schools (2012, Springer) * Patriotism and Nationalism in Music Education (2012, Ashgate) * Theory and Method in Historical Ethnomusicology (2014, Lexington). * International Perspectives on Translation, Education, and Innovation in Japanese and Korean Societies (Ed., David G. Hebert, 2017, in press, Springer), *Music Glocalization: Heritage and Innovation in a Digital Age (Ed., David G. Hebert & Mikolaj Rykowski, 2017, forthcoming, Cambridge Scholars), *A Global View of Music Education (co-authored with Jiaxing Xie, Shanghai Education Press, forthcoming), *Advancing Music Education in Northern Europe (co-edited with Torunn Bakken Hauge, in review).
+Recent Books: * Wind Bands and Cultural Identity in Japanese Schools (2012, Springer) * Patriotism and Nationalism in Music Education (2012, Ashgate) * Theory and Method in Historical Ethnomusicology (2014, Lexington). * International Perspectives on Translation, Education, and Innovation in Japanese and Korean Societies (Ed., David G. Hebert, 2018, Springer), *Music Glocalization: Heritage and Innovation in a Digital Age (Ed., David G. Hebert & Mikolaj Rykowski, in press, Cambridge Scholars), *A Global View of Music Education (co-authored with Jiaxing Xie, Shanghai Education Press, forthcoming), *Advancing Music Education in Northern Europe (co-edited with Torunn Bakken Hauge, forthcoming, 2018, Taylor & Francis).

 Articles in 30+ different professional journals and chapters in 10 other books.